 4. Fambong Lho Wildlife Sanctuary

 Away from the human disturbances and far from the maddening crowds; this sanctuary has the best of the Sikkim Wildlife exposures to offer you.
 It has an area of about 52 square km.
 It had been established several decades ago in the year 1984.
 It remains famous globally for its Avocado trees.
-Several hills fall under its premises out of which the highest one being the Tinjurey peak at a height 2130 m.
+Several hills fall under its premises out of which the highest one being the Tinjurey peak at a height of 2130 m.
 It is regarded as an extension of the Kangchendzonga National Park.
-A few small villages are in its midst named Mangan, Dikchu, and Pangthang.
-They always remain the center of attraction for the visitors.
+A few small villages are in their midst named Mangan, Dikchu, and Pangthang.
+They always remain the centre of attraction for the visitors.
+This Sikkim wildlife sanctuary is also one of the most visited attraction by travellers.

 Best Time to Visit: April to July, when the Rhododendrons are in full bloom